 This is why it is important to know the signs that someone is hiding an addiction.
 You may be able to help them get the treatment they need.
 If you would like more information about this topic, contact Vertava Health at 844.470.0410 today.
 Our addiction treatment center can provide you with comprehensive and personalized care.

-The following are six signs your loved one may be hiding an addiction:
+The following are a few signs someone is hiding an addiction:

 1. They Have Unpredictable Mood Swings